analogdevicesinc/ai8x-training/README.md

 The fast FIFO is only available from the RISC-V core, and runs synchronously with the RISC-V for increased throughput.
 It supports up to four input channels (HWC format) or a single channel (CHW format).
 The fast FIFO is connected to processors 0, 1, 2, 3 or 0, 16, 32, 48.

 The fast FIFO is selected using the `--fast-fifo` argument for `ai8xize.py`.

+*The code generator inserts FIFO-full checks for either type of FIFO.
+When the data source rate is equal to or slower than the network speed, these checks are not needed.
+Use `--no-fifo-wait` to suppress them.
+The checks are necessary when the data source can deliver faster than the network can process the data.*

 ### Number Format